World of Hyatt card: Increased welcome offer of up to 5 Category 1-4 free night certs

 • The ability to earn another Category 1-4 free night certificate after $15K spend.

-If you’re not terribly concerned with Hyatt elite status and just want the points, you can currently earn 90,000 of them with the Chase Ink Business Preferred and Ink Business Unlimited cards…and you can spend them on any Hyatt property you want without having to worry about an expiration date.
-Those are easily more appealing offers if the rest of the Hyatt card’s perks don’t matter to you.
+If you’re not terribly concerned with Hyatt elite status and just want the points, you can currently earn many more of them with the Chase Sapphire Preferred®, Ink Business Preferred, and Ink Business Unlimited cards…and you can spend them on any Hyatt property you want without having to worry about an expiration date.
+Those are easily more appealing offers if the rest of the World of Hyatt card’s perks don’t matter to you.

 • 5/24 Rule: You most likely will not get approved for a new card if you have opened 5 or more cards (with any bank) within the past 24 months.
 Most business cards do not count towards that five card total.
 Business cards that DO count include: TD Bank, Discover and the Capital One Spark Cash Select, Spark Miles and Spark Miles Select.